 The Eighth chapter of the book of Romans is one that builds on the seven chapters preceding it.
 Paul had spent a great deal of time teaching the congregation the basics of Christianity.
 He spoke of the fact that all of the world is, by nature, depraved and lawless.
 They sin against God in every way, shape and form.
 He also spent a great deal of time talking about the salvation that God provided for mankind in the person of his Son.
 Then, starting in chapter 6, he talks about our response to what God has done for us.
-Just prior to this, Paul had written the familiar words, “We know that in all things, God works for the good of those who love him.”
-All of the preceding, then, is what Paul meant, when he wrote, “What, then, shall we say in response to this?”
-The “this” that he is talking about is everything he had taught before.
+Just prior to this, Paul had written the familiar words, “We know that in all things God works for the good of those who love him, who have been called according to his purpose.”
+(Romans 8:28) All of the preceding, then, is what Paul meant, when he wrote, “What, then, shall we say in response to these things?”
+(Verse 31) The “these things” that he is talking about is everything he had taught before.

 Another that, at times, accuses us, is our consciences.
 We catch ourselves thinking over our past, whether it be years, days, or minutes.
 We remember the various sins that we have committed and the feeling of guilt just seems to overwhelm us.
 However, dear friend, don’t let your conscience accuse you.
 Jesus paid for that sin on Calvary.
 He has forgotten your sin.
 Don’t cheapen his work, by holding on to a sin.
 Repent.
 Receive forgiveness and move on.
 Don’t let Satan rob you of the joy that is yours in Christ.